1tux/1tux.github.io/about.md

 published: true
 ---

-Our mission is to create a safer path to Artificial General Intelligence.
+Our mission is to create a safer path toward Artificial General Intelligence.

 ### Who we are
 We are a team of AI researchers, cybersecurity experts, and neuroscientists uncovering the mechanisms of deep neural networks.